openxc/vi-firmware/docs/platforms/crosschasm-c5.rst

 ----------------
 The C5 family of devices have a low power RTC chip that is connected to the PIC32 over the I2C bus.
 The RTC enables timestamping of vehicle messages at the time of generation.
 Timestamps are generated with millisecond resolution.
+See TODO.

 Debug Logging
 -------------